 The Rev. Cotton Mather said about Susanna, "This woman was one of the most impudent, scurrilous, wicked creatures of this world; and she did now throughout her whole trial discover herself to be such a one.
 Yet when she

 Conversion to the Quakers

 According to Samuel Copp Worthen in his history of the Worthen family, Ezekiel left his Congregational Church after the witch trials and joined the Quaker Church.
 On at least two occasions he had possessions or animals confiscated to pay his rate for the Congregational Minister.
-Eventually the Quakers were allowed to opt out of the tax.
+Eventually the Quakers

 Despite their trials Ezekiel and Hannah lived long prosperous lives.
 They had ten children, who all lived to adulthood.

 1. Hannah, born April 21, 1663, married, December 5, 1684, Samuel Fowler.

 2. John, born February 12, 1664, married, December 30, 1689,

 3. Thomas, born October 31, 1667, married Hannah Annis.

 4. George, born December 15.
 1669,

 5. Ezekiel, born May 18, 1672, married, December 26, 1704, Abigail Carter.